missionpinball/mpf-docs/docs/code/api_reference/misc_components/RGBColor.md

 * **end_color** – The end color
 * **fraction** – The fraction between 0 and 1 that is used to set the blend point between the two colors.

-Returns: An RGBColor object that is a blend between the start and end
+Returns: An RGBColor object that is a blend between the start and end.

+`red`

+Return the red component of the RGB color representation.

 `blue`